On $d$-stable locally checkable problems parameterized by mim-width: Introduction

-In~\cite{LCVSVP-paper2}, Bui-Xuan, Telle and Vatshelle focused on the following problems, defined in~\cite{LCVSVP-thesis}, which are related to a special type of color-counting check functions.
-Given a positive integer $q$, a \emph{degree constraint matrix} is a $q \times q$-matrix $D$ whose entries are sets of non-negative integers.
-A \emph{locally checkable vertex partitioning (LCVP)} problem is associated to a degree constraint matrix $D$ and consists in deciding whether there exists a partition $\{V_1, V_2, \dots, V_q\}$ of $V(G)$ such that for every $i,j\in[q]$ and every $v\in V_i$ it holds that $\vert N(v) \cap V_j\vert \in D[i,j]$.
-The authors of~\cite{LCVP-paper3} showed that LCVP problems can be solved in polynomial time on graphs of bounded mim-width if $q$ is a constant and every entry of the associated degree constraint matrix is either finite or co-finite (that is, the complement of a finite set).
+\highlightChange{Despite the broadness of families of bounded mim-width, there is still a surprising number of problems that can be solved in XP time when parameterized by mim-width.
+In one of the first works to identify a large family of such problems (\cite{LCVSVP-paper2}),} Bui-Xuan, Telle and Vatshelle focused on the following problems, defined \highlightChange{by Telle} in~\cite{LCVSVP-thesis}, which are related to a special type of color-counting check functions.
+Given a positive integer $q$, a \emph{degree constraint matrix} $D$ is a $q \times q$-matrix whose entries are sets of non-negative integers.
+A \emph{locally checkable vertex partitioning (LCVP)} problem is associated to a degree constraint matrix $D$ and consists in deciding whether there exists a partition $\{V_1, V_2, \dots, V_q\}$ of $V(G)$ such that for every $i,j\in[q]$ and every $v\in V_i$ it holds that $\vert N(v) \cap V_j\vert \in D[i,j]$. \highlightChange{In~\cite{LCVSVP-thesis} there is also a broad list of problems given which can be expressed as LCVP problems, amongst which are Dominating set and Independent set.} \highlightChange{In~\cite{gen-dist-dom-mim-width-2019}, Jaffke, Kwon, Str{\o}mme and Telle} showed that LCVP problems can be solved in polynomial time on graphs of bounded mim-width if $q$ is a constant and every entry of the associated degree constraint matrix is either finite or co-finite (that is, the complement of a finite set). \highlightChange{Observe that all algorithms whose runtime is polynomial when the mim-width is bounded only work under the assumption that a suitable binary decomposition tree is given with the graph.
+While for some graph classes there are efficient algorithms to obtain such a decomposition (see, for example, \cite{GraphClassesWithStructuredNeighborhoods}), it is not known whether it is possible to obtain a binary decomposition tree of some graph $G$ with the smallest possible mim-width in polynomial time.
+Even if we only ask for a binary decomposition tree of mim-width $f(mimw(G))$ for \emph{any} function $f$, we do not know if this is possible.}

 Every LCVP problem can be considered as a locally checkable problem with a color-counting check function.
 Indeed, given a degree constraint matrix $D$, we can associate the following color-counting check function to its corresponding LCVP problem: